envato-archive/fake_aws/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## To Do

+- Handle bucket names in the host as well as the path
+- Spit out a properly formatted response on a successful PUT object operation
+- Complete the missing fields in XML error responses
+- Check signing of requests
+- Handle PUT Object copy requests